W-boson pair production at lepton colliders in the Feynman-diagram gauge: Cross sections

 In the FD gauge, in contrast, the photon and $Z$ contributions fall as $1/s$ in high energies, the same as the total cross section, while the $\nu$ contribution falls as $1/s^3$.
 There is absolutely no artificial cancellation among the relevant amplitudes.
 We clearly see that the Goldstone-boson contributions, i.e.\ the second term of the $\gam/Z$ amplitudes in Table~\ref{tab:amp_fd}, become dominant when $\gam^{-2}=4m_W^2/s\ll1$.
 Similar to the relation between the photon and $Z$ amplitudes in the U gauge, the first terms of the photon and $Z$ amplitudes in the FD gauge in Table~\ref{tab:amp_fd}, i.e.\ the pure gauge-boson terms, are identical except for the relative sign.
 For the Goldstone-boson terms, on the other hand, the $Z$ amplitudes are suppressed by $s_W^2/c_W^2$ as compared to the photon ones, leading to a visible difference between the photon (red dashed) and the $Z$ (blue dashed) contributions, both for $e^-_L$ (left) and $e^-_R$ (right) cases in Fig.~\ref{fig:xsec_00}.
-We observe a slight constructive interference between the $\gam$ and $Z$ amplitudes for $e^-_L$, while a destructive one for $e^-_R$.
+We observe a slight constructive interference between the $\gam$ and $Z$ amplitudes for $e^-_L$, and a destructive one for $e^-_R$.
 This can be explained by the relative sign of the Goldstone-boson contributions and the coupling factors in Table~\ref{tab:coup} between photon and $Z$.

 We now move to the differential cross section for $(\lambda,\bar{\lambda})=(0,0)$ at certain fixed energies.
-Figure~\ref{fig:dxsec_00} shows the distribution of the scattering angle of $e^-e^+\rightarrow W^-W^+$ at $\sqrt{s}=250$~GeV (left) and $\sqrt{s}=1$~TeV (right), where only the left-handed electron case is considered.
+Figure~\ref{fig:dxsec_00} shows the distribution of the scattering angle of $W^-$ with respect to the $e^-$ momentum direction, defined in eq.~\eqref{kin}, for $e^-e^+\rightarrow W^-W^+$ at $\sqrt{s}=250$~GeV (left) and $\sqrt{s}=1$~TeV (right), where only the left-handed electron case is considered.
 The black solid line denotes the physical distribution.
 Here, we categorize the individual contributions into two; the $s$-channel $\gam+Z$ amplitude (magenta) and the $t$-channel $\nu$ amplitude (green).

 As expected, the total (physical) distribution is identical between the FD and U gauges.
 Since the $d$ function in eq.~\eqref{amp} is common for all the amplitudes and $d^1_{-1,0}(\theta)=\st/\sqrt{2}$, the amplitudes vanish at $\ct=\pm1$.
 However, the physical distribution is rather distorted from the naive expectation of $\sin^2\theta$; the enhancement in the forward region ($\ct\sim1$) and a sharp dip structure are observed at both energies.